la2050/archive/_organizations/alma-backyard-farms.md

 title: Alma Backyard Farms
 uri: /organizations/alma-backyard-farms/
 challenge_url: 'http://maker.good.is/myLA2050create/projects/almabackyardfarms.html'
+extrapolated_project_ids:
+  - '4102006'
+project_titles_from_extrapolated_project_ids:
+  - 'Create LA: The Place Where No Space – or Life – is Wasted'
 project_titles:
   - 'Create LA: The Place Where No Space – or Life – is Wasted'
+project_titles_from_project_ids:
+  - 'Create LA: The Place Where No Space – or Life – is Wasted'
+original_project_titles:
+  - 'Create LA: The Place Where No Space – or Life – is Wasted'
+original_project_ids:
+  - '4102006'
 youtube_video_identifier: Eg3e5xfocOk

 ---